intel/graph-compiler/README.md

 Notes:
  * `/PATH/TO/llvm-project/llvm-install` should be the install path of LLVM.
 If you installed LLVM elsewhere by `-DCMAKE_INSTALL_PREFIX` option when building LLVM, you need to change the path in `-DMLIR_DIR` accordingly.
  *  The cmake option `-DLLVM_EXTERNAL_LIT` is for the tests of this project.
 It requires the `lit` tool to be installed in the system.
-You can install it via `pip install llvm-lit`.
+You can install it via `pip install lit`.
 If you don't need to run the tests of this repo, you can omit this option in the command line.

 Graph Compiler supports the following build-time options.